 Nurses tend to make higher salaries than the average person in the US.
 In Iowa, registered nurses make an average of $57,930 per year.
 This number is below the national average for nurses but above the national average across all industries.
 Not all nurses will make the average salary.
 Some Iowa nurses may start with a lower salary before they gain experience.
 That being said, an annual salary doesn’t always provide the full picture of what a nurse can make on the job.
 Thanks to the national nursing shortage, many hospitals offer sign-on bonuses and other benefits to new nurses as an incentive to fill vacancies.

 Some nurses will make a higher than average salary, depending on their experience level and circumstances.
-Location and specialization can also impact salary.
+Location and specialization can also impact the salary.
 When it comes to location, large urban settings may be able to pay more than smaller rural hospitals.
 With specialization, a nurse who has very specific training can often make more money than nurses with more generalized training.